-Previous waste management studies and work completed as part of the TOR process concluded that expansion of the W12A Landfill is the most appropriate disposal option.
+Previous waste management studies concluded that expansion of the W12A Landfill is the most appropriate disposal option.
 Consequently, the City is proposing not to look at other disposal alternatives as part of the EA.

-It is proposed that additional assessment of long-term waste disposal alternatives (known as 'Alternatives To' the undertaking) will not be part of the EA.
+It is proposed that additional assessment of longterm waste disposal alternatives (known as 'Alternatives To' the undertaking) will not be part of the EA.